Massachusetts Issues Shutdown Order During COVID-19 Outbreak (UPDATED)

 - Essential healthcare and human service operations, including but not limited to hospitals, medical facilities, mental health facilities, physical and occupational therapy services, dentists, optometrists, laboratories, blood donation facilities, community and public health facilities, nursing and assisted living facilities, rehabilitation facilities, residential treatment facilities, pharmacies, laboratories, in-home health care, and mortuary services;

 - [Ed.
-Note: also added] Peer support and recovery coach workers;
+Note: On March 31, peer support and recovery coach workers were added];

 - Operations relating to COVID-19 testing, treatment, and/or research;